 Within two business days after the MCO has posted Form H2067-MC, PSU staff must:

-create a case in the HHS Enterprise Administrative Report and Tracking System (HEART);
+create a case in the Texas Health and Human Services (HHS) Enterprise Administrative Report and Tracking System (HEART);

 check the Texas Integrated Eligibility Redesign System (TIERS) for the Medicaid type program;

-check the Community Services Interest List to see if the member is on a Texas Health and Human Services Commission (HHSC) 1915(c) interest list; or
+check the Community Services Interest List (CSIL) to see if the member is on a Texas Health and Human Services Commission (HHSC) 1915(c) interest list; or

 determine, according to the procedures below, if the member has either an open enrollment or services have been temporarily suspended in an HHSC 1915(c) waiver:

-For either the Texas Home Living or Home and Community-based Services Waivers, check the Client Assignment and Registration (CARE) System, Screen 397 series, Client ID Information Screens, to verify whether a member is enrolled in one of these programs.
+For either the Texas Home Living (TxHmL) or Home and Community-based Services Waivers (HCS), check the Client Assignment and Registration (CARE) System, Screen 397 series, Client ID Information Screens, to verify whether a member is enrolled in one of these programs.
 The screen specific to "waiver consumer assignment history" identifies enrollment, when applicable.

-For the Community Living Assistance and Support Services (Service Group 2) and Deaf Blind with Multiple Disabilities (Service Group 16) Waiver programs, check the Service Authorization System (SAS) to see if the service authorization record for these waivers has an end date and a termination code.
-If the service authorization has an end date and no termination code, this indicates the waiver has been temporarily suspended;
+For the Community Living Assistance and Support Services (CLASS) (Service Group 2) and Deaf Blind with Multiple Disabilities (DBMD) (Service Group 16) Waiver programs, check the Service Authorization System Online (SASO) to see if the service authorization record for these waivers has an end date and a termination code.
+If the service authorization has an end date and no termination code, this indicates the waiver has been temporarily suspended; and

-determine if the member is potentially eligible for participation in the MFP Demonstration (MFPD) following policy in Section 3520, Money Follows the Person Demonstration Initiative; and

 inform the MCO if the member is on an HHSC 1915(c) interest list, in an HHSC 1915(c) waiver notated as open enrollment or services temporarily suspended, or neither, by posting Form H2067-MC to TxMedCentral.
 Program Support Unit (PSU) staff also indicate whether the member is potentially eligible to participate in the MFPD by indicating the MFPD qualifying begin and end dates, if applicable, on Form H2067-MC.

-Within 45 days after becoming aware of a member requesting to transition to the community, the MCO service coordinator must have completed the assessment for the applicant/member for the appropriate services and community settings.
+Within 45 days after becoming aware of a member requesting to transition to the community, the MCO service coordinator must have completed the assessment for the applicant or member for the appropriate services and community settings.
 The MCO completes the following activities:

-The MCO completes the Medical Necessity and Level of Care (MN/LOC) assessment if there is no valid Minimum Data Set (MDS) or has the option to complete its own MN/LOC assessment in lieu of using the nursing facility's MDS.
+The MCO completes the Medical Necessity and Level of Care (MN/LOC) Assessment if there is no valid Minimum Data Set (MDS) or has the option to complete its own MN/LOC assessment in lieu of using the nursing facility's (NF’s) MDS.

-The MCO should ask the nursing facility (NF) for a courtesy copy of the MN/LOC Assessment completed by the NF.
+The MCO should ask the NF for a courtesy copy of the MN/LOC Assessment completed by the NF.
 If the NF refuses, it is not mandatory for the MCO to have a copy.

 A denied MN/LOC decision resulting from the assessment the MCO submits is not used to deny a STAR+PLUS Home and Community Based Services (HCBS) program applicant who has a valid NF MDS.
 The NF MDS and Resource Utilization Group (RUG) are used for STAR+PLUS HCBS program eligibility determinations.

-An MN record must be located in the SAS so the individual service plan (ISP) registration does not suspend.
-The SAS MN record must match the ISP effective end date and must have an active MN period covering the entire ISP period.
+An MN record must be located in the SASO so the individual service plan (ISP) registration does not suspend.
+The SASO MN record must match the ISP effective end date and must have an active MN period covering the entire ISP period.
 The MN/LOC end date must be adjusted to match the ISP end date, if necessary.

-If a Supplemental Security Income (SSI) or SSI-related member will only be receiving state plan Long-term Services and Supports (e.g., Personal Assistance Services (PAS) or Day Activity and Health Services (DAHS)), the MCO must inform the PSU by posting Form H2067-MC to TxMedCentral
+If a Supplemental Security Income (SSI) or SSI-related member will only be receiving state plan long-term services and supports (LTSS) (e.g., personal assistance services (PAS) or Day Activity and Health Services (DAHS)), the MCO must inform PSU staff by posting Form H2067-MC to TxMedCentral